floblockchain/flo-retweets/README.md

 A domain routed to the server of the bot: retweets.floblockchain.com

-You need a server with Python3 a webserver and a reverse proxy.
+You need a server with Python3, a webserver and a reverse proxy.

-Both can be easily provided with apache2:
+Webserver and reverse proxy can easily get provided with apache2:
 ```
 apt-get install apache2 python-certbot-apache
 ```
-Set the hostname in `/etc/apache2/sites-enabled/000-default.conf` to the retweets.floblockchain.com
+Set the hostname in `/etc/apache2/sites-enabled/000-default.conf` to `retweets.floblockchain.com`
 ```
  systemctl restart apache2
 ```